meilisearch/documentation/reference/api/overview.md

 ## Parameters

-Parameters are options passed to the endpoint to influence the response.
-They are added at the end of the string for GET requests.
-For POST requests, they are added to the body.
+Parameters are options you can pass to an API endpoint to modify its response.
+There are three main types of parameter in Meilisearch's API: request body parameters, path parameters, and query parameters.

+### Request body parameters

+These parameters are mandatory parts of POST, PUT, and PATCH requests.
+They accept a wide variety of values and data types depending on the resource you're modifying.
+You must add these parameters to your request's data payload.

 ### Path parameters